Heights on square of modular curves: Curves, jacobians, their quotients and subvarieties

 A more subtle object is the {\it winding quotient} $J_e$, defined as the optimal quotient of $J_0 (p)$ corresponding to $\prod_{f, L(f,1)\neq 0} J_f$ in decomposition (\ref{Shimuradecomposition}).
 One can write

 for some ideal $I_e$ of the Hecke algebra $\T_{\Gamma_0 (p)}$.
-Similarly, $J_e^\perp$ will denote the optimal quotient corresponding to $\prod_{f, L(f,1)= 0} J_f$.
+Similarly, $J_e^\perp =J_0 (p)/I_e^\perp J_0 (p)$ will denote the optimal quotient corresponding to $\prod_{f, L(f,1)= 0} J_f$.
 For obvious reasons regarding signs of functional equations, $J_e$ is contained in $J_0 (p)^-$.
-But more is expected: in line with the principle that ``{\it the vanishing order of a (modular) $L$ functions at the critical point should generically be as small as allowed by parity}'', Brumer (\cite{Br95}) conjectured that, as $p$ tends to infinity,
+But more is expected: in line with the principle that ``{the vanishing order of a (modular) $L$ functions at the critical point should generically be as small as allowed by parity}'', Brumer (\cite{Br95}) conjectured that, as $p$ tends to infinity,

 Equivalently, it is conjectured that $\dim J_e =(\frac{1}{2} +o(1)) \dim J_0 (p)$, or that the dimensions of $J_e$ and $J_e^\perp$ should be, asymptotically in $p$, of equal size.
-Note that~(\ref{Brumer}) above is also implied by the ``Density Conjecture'' of~\cite{ILS00}, p.~56 et seq., cf. loc. cit.
-Remark~F on p.~65\footnote{Quoting Olga Balkanova (private communication), {\it ``Theorem 1.1 in \cite{ILS00} is proved for the test function $\phi$, whose Fourier transform is supported on the interval $[-2,2]$.
+Note that~(\ref{Brumer}) above is also implied by the ``Density Conjecture'' of~\cite{ILS00}, p.~56 et seq., see also Remark~F on p.~65\footnote{Quoting Olga Balkanova (private communication), {\it ``Theorem 1.1 in \cite{ILS00} is proved for the test function $\phi$, whose Fourier transform is supported on the interval $[-2,2]$.
 The density conjecture claims that the same results are true without restriction on Fourier transform of $\phi$, see formula 1.9 [of loc. cit.].''}}.
-Actually, what we eventually need in this article (cf. Section~\ref{7}) is a weaker form of (\ref{Brumer}), which is:
+Actually, what we eventually need in this article (see Section~\ref{7}) is a weaker form of (\ref{Brumer}), which is:

-An important theorem of Iwaniec-Sarnak and Kowalski-Michel asserts something quite as good, that is :
+for large enough $p$.
+An important theorem of Iwaniec-Sarnak and Kowalski, Michel and Vanderkam asserts something nearly as good, that is :